labtrac/test-documentation/documentation/getting-started.md

 >**Remember**
 >
 >Its not just images you can add to the job using the **Image** section.
-You can also add PDF's and more.
+You can also add PDF's, 3D scans, and more.
 {: .alert.alert-info}

 It will ask if you wish to create an image folder.
 Click yes.